1

 Chargeback fees

-CT model: 4 different fee types adding up to 4.20% of travel
+CT model: 4 fee types adding up to 4.20% of travel

 WBT model: One simple percentage on upfront travel only